multinear/deck-text2sql/slides.md

 # Make LLM think less, not more

-Decompose the solution into smaller steps.
+Decompose the solution into smaller steps

 <br><br>